Psy-Fer/interARTIC/docs/usage.md

 sample4,NB06
 ```

-For rapid barcodes, this should be RBXX.
+For rapid barcodes, this typically RBXX instead of NBXX.

 ## Adding a job

 To begin the process of adding a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.
-Now it will go to the paramers page.
+Now it will go to the parameters page.

 Input the necessary parameters (see Parameter Descriptions below).
 Parameters required for any type of job run are denoted with an asterix (*).

 ## Parameter Descriptions

-You can customise the parameters by typing into the respective text box.
-Only alpha numeric characters and underscore allowed, except forward slash is allowed for fileds that represents paths.
+You can customise the parameters by filling the respective text boxes, radio buttons or check boxes.
+FOr text boxes, only alpha-numeric characters and underscore are allowed, except that forward slashes are allowed for fields representing paths.

 ### Basic Parameters

 * **Job name:** A unique name for your job, so you may identify your output files with it.
-* **Input directory:** Your main nanopore experiment directory.
+* **Input directory:** Your nanopore experiment directory.
-    * When you click on the field (double click on certain browsers) a list will appear that lists the contents inside `/data` directory you set during the configuration.
+    * When you click on the text box (need to double click on certain browsers), a list will appear that lists the contents inside `/data` directory you set during the configuration.
-    * You can select the experiemnt directory from this list.
+    * You can select the experiment directory from this list.
-* **Single or Multiple samples:** Select the appropriate option.
+* **Single or Multiple samples:** Select the appropriate option for your experiment.
 * **Sample-barcode metadata file:** This is applicable only if you selected multiple samples as the previous option.
    *  When you click on the field (double click on certain browsers) a list will appear that lists the contents inside the sample-barcode directory  you set during the configuration.
    *  You can select the correct .csv file for your experiment.
 * **Output folder:** This is an optional field.
-    * If left empty, an output directory called `output` will be created inside the experiment_id directory.
+    * If left empty, an output directory called `output` will be created inside the `experiment_group` directory.
-    * If you provide a name, a directory under that name will be created inside the experiment_id directory.
+    * If you provide a name, a directory under that name will be created inside the `experiment_group` directory.
-    * You can also provide an absolute path.
+    * You can also provide an absolute path for a custom location (for instance, if you do not have write access to the `experiment_group` directory).
 If you do this, ensure that the parent directory exists.
-        * For example, if you are inputting this file path as your output folder: path/to/file/hello/world, the folder “hello” must already exist for the “world” folder to be created.
+        * For example, if you are inputting this directory path `/path/to/file/hello/world` as the output directory path, the folder “hello” must already exist for the “world” folder to be created.

-* **Override existing data:** Select this if your output directory already contains files in it.
+* **Override existing data:** Select this if your output directory already contains files in it that must be overwritten
-   *   WARNING: things inside the output directory will be wiped.
+   *   WARNING: all files inside the output directory will be deleted.
 Please be careful.
 * **Virus:**.
-Select the preset viruses (corona virus and Ebola at the moment) or custom for analysing your own virus.
+Select the pre-set viruses (corona virus and Ebola at the moment) that are bundled with interARTIC or *custom* for analysing your own virus.
-* **Primer scheme:** If a preset virus is selected in the previous step, the preset primer schemes for that virus will appear which you can select based on what you used for your nanopore sequencing run.
+* **Primer scheme:** If a pre-set virus is selected in the previous step, the pre-set primer schemes bundled with interARTIC for that virus will appear, which you can select based on what you used for your nanopore sequencing run.
-* **Primer scheme directory:** Autofilled if you selected a preset scheme.
-If you are analysing a custom virus or using a custom primer scheme, enter the directory path to your
+* **Primer scheme directory:** This is auto  filled if you selected a pre-set virus and a primer scheme.
+If you are analysing a custom virus or using a custom primer scheme, enter the directory path to where your custom primer schemes are located.
-* **Primer scheme name:**
-    * Following a similar example to the previous parameter description, here you will enter a path such as nCoV-2019/V1.
+* **Primer scheme name:** This is auto filled if you selected a pre-set virus and a primer scheme.
+Otherwise give the primer scheme name that adheres to the format virus_name/version (e.g.,nCoV-2019/V1)..
+    * Inside the directory location pointed by primer_scheme_directory/primer_scheme_name, the corresponding reference (.fasta file) and the primer .bed files should exist.
+See the examples at https://github.com/Psy-Fer/interARTIC/tree/master/primer-schemes/artic

 * **Library preparation method:** Enter what you used for sample preparation.
     * This is only used for folder-naming purposes.
 * **Pipeline:** Select the pipeline within ARTIC that you wish to run your data files through (nanopolish or medaka currently).

 #### Advanced Parameters

-* **Minimum length:** If you selected from the available options in the primer/barcode type section, you may find the minimum and maximum length already filled out.
-    * If not, set this to the minimum/maximum length of your primers.
-* **Maximum length:** If you selected from the available options in the primer/barcode type section, you may find the minimum and maximum length already filled out.
-    * If not, set this to the minimum/maximum length of your primers.
+* **Minimum length:** This is auto filled if you selected a pre-set virus and a primer scheme.
+Otherwise set this to the minimum read length that should be used for the analysis, based on your primer lengths.
+* **Maximum length:** This is auto filled if you selected a pre-set virus and a primer scheme.
+Otherwise set this to the maximum read length that should be used for the analysis, based on your primer lengths.
-* **Thread usage/:** Change the prefilled values if you wish.
+* **Thread usage/:** Change the pre-filled values if you wish, based on the number of cores in your system you want to utilise.
+Note that not all tools inside the ARTIC pipeline are multi-threaded and thread efficient.
-    * Please note that changing the threads/normalise values, they are changed globally for all commands.
-* **Normalise depth:** If you selected from the available options in the primer/barcode type section, you may find the minimum and maximum length already filled out.
-    * If not, set this to the minimum/maximum length of your primers.
+* **Normalise depth:** This is auto filled if you selected a pre-set virus and a primer scheme.
+Otherwise, select the read depth (coverage) that you to which your data should be normalised.

-When you are confident that your parameter selections are correct, click on the “Submit Job(s)” button.
+After filling in the parameters carefully, click on the “Submit Job(s)” button.
 You will be redirected to the progress page after clicking this button.

 ## Progress Page

-The progress page displays the stream of standard output being produced by your job run.
+The progress page displays the stream of standard error output being produced by your job run.
 Here you can see which commands are currently running and any errors that occur.
 Each job run has its own progress page which can be accessed via the home page or parameters page by clicking on the job name in the jobs queue.

 For each job, the progress page will display: